andjd/MakeSpace_to_do_demo/readme.md

 ##To Do List Demo App

-####A simple browser based to do app build in JavaScript and Backbone
+####A simple browser based to do app built in JavaScript and Backbone

 ###Live: [to do app](andrew.defran.co/MakeSpace_to_do_demo)